The GdfidL Electromagnetic Field Simulator

 10.000 Euros for Linux-on-AMD64 Computers.

 The Price for a one Year License for the Cluster Versions starts at

-Access to powerful Workstations where GdfidL is installed on
+Access to powerful Servers where GdfidL is installed on costs

 The Syntax Description, with some Examples.

 The Tutorial as HTML.

 The Inputfiles of the Manual etc.

 An Example how to Model a complicated Cavity.

 A Paper describing the Material Approximation and the periodic Boundary Conditions is

 Some Examples of the Usage.